-The School has a confidential register which includes the pupil's name and Year group, the nature and date of the misbehaviour and the sanction imposed.
+The School has a confidential register which includes the pupil's name and year group, the nature and date of the misbehaviour and the sanction imposed.
 The School will keep this register on a central file so that any patterns may be identified by the School.
-The Executive Team will monitor the use of restraint and take appropriate action to prevent the inappropriate use of restraint.
+Senior leaders will monitor the use of restraint and take appropriate action to prevent the inappropriate use of restraint.
 They will take effective action when inappropriate restraint has been used.